LoganCorey/Logan-Corey-Personal-Site/README.md

 # Logan-Corey

-My own personal website built with React, Redux, SCSS and Typescript!
+My own personal website built with React, Redux, SCSS and Typescript available at https://www.logancorey.ca!

 # About The Project